 - Failure to give oxygen to newborns when needed (hypoxia birth injury)

-Injuries to a baby during labor and delivery can involve the brain or other parts of the body.
+Injuries to a baby during a difficult labor and delivery can involve the brain or other parts of the body.
 The consequences range from mild to severe and may be temporary or permanent.
 Some birth injuries may even result in death.
 Common preventable birth injuries include:

 - Brain injury (including Cerebral Palsy)